-So what is a thoran?
-A thoran is a dry curry made from vegetables and coconut that originates from southern India, usually Kerala.
+A thoran is a dry curry made from vegetables, spices and coconut.
+It that originates from south India, usually Kerala.

-But cabbage thoran is one I make most often and this is my favourite way to make it.
+But cabbage thoran is the one I make most often - in fact it's definitely my favourite way to eat cabbage.

-This is an easy recipe to make.
-I love recipes like this that can be made all in one pan.
+Thoran is easy to make and can be made in one pan.

 - chickpea and spinach curry